JasmineElm/JasmineElm.github.io/_posts/2020-12-31-revisiting_jekyll_blog_scripting.md

 synopsis: A lot has changed since I last thought about scripting blog posts...
 ---

-It's nearly five years since I first started blogging using Jekyll.Although I haven't exactly been prolific in that time, I have found that my [earlier](../../../../code/2015/05/28/script-to-generate-posts.html) [attempts](../../../../writing/2015/05/28/Script-to-start-Jekyll-Service.html)  at scripting are too brittle to be portable.  every time I try to use them somewhere new, I end up manually bodging a fix that rarely finds it's way back to the original script.
+It's nearly five years since I first started blogging using Jekyll.
+Although I haven't exactly been prolific in that time, I have found that my [earlier](../../../../code/2015/05/28/script-to-generate-posts.html) [attempts](../../../../writing/2015/05/28/Script-to-start-Jekyll-Service.html)  at scripting are too brittle to be portable.  every time I try to use them somewhere new, I end up manually bodging a fix that rarely finds it's way back to the original script.

 Rather than polish the current rat's nest of scripting and aliases, I wanted a single solution that can be dropped into any shell, so I can use it anywhere, whether it is Termux on my phone, WSL, an old Macintosh, or Linux.